-Junior Boys/Junior Boy Club may play with and/or against Junior Girls/Junior Girl Club up to the age of 14 and under; only applicable to 14 and under.
+Junior Boys/Junior Boy Club may play with and/or against Junior Girls/Junior Girl Club up to the age of 14 and under.
 If a Junior Boys Team plans to compete against a Junior Girls Team or a Junior Girls Team has a Junior Boy on the team, the Club Director or Coach MUST contact the tournament director of the event.
 The tournament director may accept or deny the request.

 Per USAV Guidelines